 - New environmental factors.
 A new perfume, shampoo or laundry detergent can sometimes be the culprit.
 If it is, you’ll want to eliminate the new product from your life as it will keep on irritating the skin and causing breakouts.

 - Using the wrong skincare products.
 Think about anything you have introduced to your routine in the last few weeks, particularly anything that’s either very drying, or too heavy and oily.
 Products that dry out the skin give great results initially, but can cause the body to kick up the sebum production to a whole new level, resulting in oilier skin and worse acne than ever.
 Heavier, oilier products can simply make the pores clog further.

 - UV exposure.
-Don’t buy into the rumour than sunshine cures acne.
-I’m afraid that’s just not true.
-What it does do is mask the redness as your skin colour changes and dries out your skin, meaning everything looks much better to begin with, but in drying out your skin it’s only going to cause more sebum production further down the line.
+Many people believe that the sun is a cure for acne but, while a little bit of sun can be good for us, and may have a temporary effect on the appearance of acne, it is certainly not a viable cure.
+One of the reasons people think the sun cures acne is that in the short term it can mask the redness associated with acne as your skin colour changes and tans.
+The sun also dries out your skin but this is only going to cause more sebum production further down the line.
 Sunshine also suppresses the immune response – in this case, the inflammation in your skin – so acne looks better in the short term, but that immune suppression is also laying your skin more open to UV damage and the problems it can bring, such as accelerated skin ageing and skin cancer, in future.
-So stick with the (lightweight, oil-free) sunscreen.
+So make sure you always wear protection and if you have acne-prone skin, stick with a lightweight, oil-free sunscreen.